-- Give your Minions expressions.
-Consider if your Minion is to smile, frown, yawn etc. Use a fondant tool or tooth pick to create a line for the Minion’s mouth (and eye brows as appropriate).
+- Use a fondant tool or tooth pick to create a line for the Minion’s mouth (and eye brows as appropriate).
+Give your Minions expressions.
 Try to avoid dragging the yellow fondant.
 Using a small amount of black fondant roll it into a sausage shape.
 Apply a small amount of water to the shape of the mouth.
 Carefully allow the black fondant to lay into the shape of the mouth.
 Apply gently pressure with a flat tool to afix.
-If creating a round mouth for a yawn or a shocked expression shape a small amount of the black fondant into a disc and afix with water.
+If creating a round mouth for a yawn or a shocked expression shape a small amount of the black fondant into a disc and affix with water.

 - Finish the Minions’ eyes.
 Shape a tiny piece of white fondant into a ball.
 Apply a little water to the black pupil and afix the white.
 This helps to bring a bit more ‘life’ to your Minion.
 Set the faces aside to dry overnight.

-- Make the buttercream frosting.
-Place the softened butter into a good sized bowl.
-Beat to ensure it is soft and creamy.
-Sieve half of the icing sugar into the butter.
-Use a wooden spoon to combine the two ingredients.
-Sieve the remaining icing sugar into the bowl and beat to combine.
-Beat well to create a creamy frosting.
-Add the vanilla extract mix until well combined.
+- Beat 175g (6oz) butter until soft and creamy.
+Sieve (350g) 12oz icing sugar to remove any lumps and add about half to the butter.
+Beat into the softened butter.
+Add the remaining icing sugar in batches and beat to combine.
+Add the vanilla extract mix and beat until light and creamy.
 Add a drizzle of milk as necessary until it is the softness you like.
 Spoon the mixture into a piping bag fitted with a large star nozzle.